Sober Story: Lou

 Mrs D: Fantastic.
 How else did your life change?

 Lou: In every way.
-I started blogging which is how I know the lovely Lotta – she was the first person to comment on my blog which I will never forget!
+I started blogging.
 I created an ebook that I self-published on Kindle, I was published in a national newspaper, I set up my own online course and ran workshops in London to help people quit.
 All these things I didn’t think I was capable of all came from that single decision to put down the drink.
 Plus I studied a post grad in counselling at the University of Cambridge, all our money saved from not drinking paid for a months family holiday in Australia and most importantly I became capable of becoming a better wife and parent.

 Mrs D: Far out you’ve exploded creatively, that’s awesome!
 Can you pinpoint any main benefits that emerged for you from getting sober?